RattleyCooper/selentric/README.md

 ```
 ### `Page` Methods:
 ```
-__init__(self, template_matcher: selentric.PageTemplateMatcher):
+__init__(self, template_matcher: selentric.PageTemplate):

-    There must be a PageTemplateMatcher for the Page object to use.
+    There must be a PageTemplate for the Page object to use.

 locate_window(self, timeout: int = -1):

-    Locate the correct window by cycling through the window handles and running the `PageTemplateMatcher` to confirm the correct window handle is currently selected.
+    Locate the correct window by cycling through the window handles and running the `PageTemplate` to confirm the correct window handle is currently selected.

     Set `timeout` to something other than -1 if you don't want it